How to Pack the Perfect Picnic

 These are just a few ideas that popped into my head.
 I’m sure if you spend a little bit of time brainstorming you could come up with even more interesting and unique locations for your picnic.

-Picnics are an affordable way to supplement restaurant meals when you travel.
-For more money-saving tips for your next vacation, get your FREE guide here!
+🌟 Picnics are an affordable way to supplement restaurant meals when you travel.
+For more money-saving tips for your next vacation, check out these tips!

 Once you’ve narrowed down your location, try to come up with food that fits where you’ve chosen.
 Although a picnic can consist of any food you choose to bring, I always want to use easy picnic food ideas and for those, there are four general categories.

 This is probably the most common and usually consists of sandwiches or wraps, chips, fruit, and veggies.
 I like to pack a variety of sandwiches and cut them in half so everyone can have a few different types.

 We pack old standbys like peanut butter and jelly and lunchmeat, but also I often include tasty wraps full of hummus and veggies or our favorite Picnic Perfect Black Bean Wraps (recipe below).